ElektraInitiative/libelektra/doc/decisions/global_plugins.md

         precommit
         postcommit

+Additionally, below every of these position following subpositions
+exist:

+     before/init
+     after/deinit
+     before/once
+     after/once
+     before/foreach
+     after/foreach

+With different semantics each:
+`init` is always paired with `deinit` and can be used for locking purposes.
+`foreach` will be called for every single mountpoint, `once` only per `kdbGet()/kdbSet()`.

 Plugins state in contract that they will work as global plugin, i.e. do not need to work on individual config files, when following contract is present: